one-loop/servo/README.md

 ## 👇 Installation
 1. You can open the app in either your browser, or install it on a phone
 2. Go on [this link](https://tasty-mask-4026.glideapp.io/) to visit the app on the browser.
-Zoom out if the proportions of the app aren't even
+It should display an iPhone screen, you may need to zoom out if the proportions of the app aren't fitting to the screen
 3. To install the app on your phone, scan the qr code which will open the app on the phone browser.
 If you're using iOS, visit the app link on **safari**, click share and add to home screen.
-On android, click the install button in the top right and it should install the app to your home screen
+On android, click the install button in the top right of the browser and it should install the app to your home screen
-4. You can now play around with the app.
+4. You can now open and play around with the app.
 The app is just a prototype for a possible app, so the users on the app are just dummy accounts.
-5. If you want to see the inner workings of the app, sign in/up to glide and follow this [link](https://go.glideapps.com/app/7Q3z2k3EO2AuLC7QxQlj/layout)
+5. If you want to see the inner workings of the app, sign in/up to glide and follow this [link](https://go.glideapps.com/app/sQMwvFf32jEkY0j00AZG/layout)

 ## 📝 Features & Demo